Community Empowerment Program

 Through our Empowered Communities Network we connect CMCs with other organizations for resources and skills needed to continue their community development.

-Our Community Empowerment Program has been implemented for over 25 years with some of the following results:
+Our Community Empowerment Program has been implemented since 1991, with some of the following results.

-number of communities from eight countries that have declared abandonment of FGC and child/forced marriage
+communities from eight countries have declared abandonment of FGC and child/forced marriage

 children enrolled in school in Senegal in 2013 thanks to CMC activities